-In a TV news interview, Obama administration Surgeon General Vivek Murtha slipped and exposed obvious truths that invalidate the made-up medical model of addiction as a “disease of the brain” – acknowledging that the required treatments are counseling, not medical, and that people are driven to use drugs to attempt to “medicate” emotional distress.
+In a TV news interview, Obama administration and newly appointed Biden administration Surgeon General Vivek Murthy slipped and exposed obvious truths that invalidate the made-up medical model of addiction as a “disease of the brain” – acknowledging that the required treatments are counseling, not medical, and that people are driven to use drugs to attempt to “medicate” emotional distress.

-Watch and hear his 2016 PBS News Hour interview statements here and in that video embedded right below this post, beginning around the 4:03 mark.
+In the 2016 PBS News Hour interview, beginning around the 4:03 mark.
 Murtha was discussing his report addressing the opioid crisis, the medical industry’s role in that crisis, and the broader U.S. substance use epidemic.

 That opioid crisis resulted directly from the inappropriate and lethal application of medical model thinking and medical responses (prescription of opioid pain medications) for a condition that is established as entirely non-medical.
 And the contradicting evidence was longstanding, established all along.